Farangi-Sazi: Mohammad Zaman ibn Haji Yusuf Qumi

-The story that he studied in Rome, converted to Christianity, and fled to India has been rejected by Anatoly Ivanov and others.
+There was a belief that he studied in Rome, converted to Christianity, and fled to India, however that has been rejected by Anatoly Ivanov, a Russian interdisciplinary artist, and other art creators.

 He is best known for his narrative illustrations for the Khamsa of Nizami and the Shahnameh as well as his variants on European prints.
+He is sometimes known as "the father of Farangi-Sazi".

-He is often associated with the signature "ya sahib al-zaman", but he wasn't the only one to have used it.
+He is often associated with the signature "ya sahib al-zaman", however he wasn't the only one to have used it.